fuzzitdev/jsfuzz/README.md

 * Jsfuzz will call the fuzz target in an infinite loop with random data (according to the coverage guided algorithm) passed to `buf`( in a separate process).
 * The function must catch and ignore any expected exceptions that arise when passing invalid input to the tested package.
-* The fuzz target must call the test function/library with wither the passed buffer or a transformation on the test buffer if the structure is different or from different type.
+* The fuzz target must call the test function/library with with the passed buffer or a transformation on the test buffer if the structure is different or from different type.
 * Fuzz functions can also implement application level checks to catch application/logical bugs - For example: decode the buffer with the testable library, encode it again, and check that both results are equal.
 To communicate the results